-- and DDoS" have taken place.
-(Ukrainian official statement, Since February, 15, Ukraine has suffered over 3000 DDoS attacks (cip.gov.ua), 3-16-22) - March 16 The New York Times reports that "many Russian generals are talking on unsecured phones and radios.
+- software and DDoS" have taken place.
+(Ukrainian official statement, Since February, 15, Ukraine has suffered over 3000 DDoS attacks (cip.gov.ua), 3-16-22) - March 16, 2022 The New York Times reports that "many Russian generals are talking on unsecured phones and radios.
 In at least one instance," according to two American military officials, "the Ukrainians intercepted a general's call, geolocated it, and attacked his location, killing him and his staff."
-(As Russian Troop Deaths Climb, Morale May Be an Issue The New York Times (nytimes.com)) - March 16 A news article discusses how Telegram has sustained its popularity in Ukraine and Russia amid the war, becoming a "lifeline" as an early warning device and survival guide for Ukrainians.
+(As Russian Troop Deaths Climb, Morale May Be an Issue The New York Times (nytimes.com)) - March 16, 2022 A news article discusses how Telegram has sustained its popularity in Ukraine and Russia amid the war, becoming a "lifeline" as an early warning device and survival guide for Ukrainians.
 This is despite concerns about its security shortcomings.
 The article quotes Signal creator Moxie Marlinspike warning that Telegram is not an "encrypted app."
-(How Telegram found itself in the middle of the war between Russia and Ukraine The Record by Recorded Future) - March 16-17 In "the most notable mass cyber-campaign of Russia's war in Ukraine" to date, writes Ukrainian cyber official Dmytro Dubov, over a dozen Ukrainian information resources have been targeted.
+(How Telegram found itself in the middle of the war between Russia and Ukraine The Record by Recorded Future) - March 16-17, 2022 In "the most notable mass cyber-campaign of Russia's war in Ukraine" to date, writes Ukrainian cyber official Dmytro Dubov, over a dozen Ukrainian information resources have been targeted.
 The on-air news feed of TV channel Ukraine 24 is the main focus, centered around the launch of a rumor that Ukraine was surrendering and an "extremely low-quality deepfake" on social media of an alleged speech to that effect by President Zelensky.
 Hackers have also homed in on a large number of Ukrainian media websites and tried to post "Z" and other Russian banners on 10+ sites.
-(Dmytro Dubov, "Russia's in Ukraine: The War in Cyberspace" (Series No. 2)) - March 17 Hackers post fake propaganda on the Ukrainian judiciary website alleging socalled Ukrainian "nationalists" have been using civilians as human shields.
-(Dmytro Dubov, "Russia's in Ukraine: The War in Cyberspace" (Series No. 2) - March 17 Director of the Defense Intelligence Agency Army Lt.
+(Dmytro Dubov, "Russia's in Ukraine: The War in Cyberspace" (Series No. 2)) - March 17, 2022 Hackers post fake propaganda on the Ukrainian judiciary website alleging so-called Ukrainian "nationalists" have been using civilians as human shields.
+(Dmytro Dubov, "Russia's in Ukraine: The War in Cyberspace" (Series No. 2) - March 17, 2022 The European Union Aviation Safety Agency issues a Safety Information Bulletin that states: "In the current context of the Russian invasion of Ukraine, the issue of Global Navigation Satellite Systems (GNSS) jamming and/or possible spoofing has intensified in geographical areas surrounding the conflict zone and other areas."
+The bulletin lists several areas in particular along with a number of recommendations.
+(EASA Safety Publications Tool (europa.eu)) - March 17, 2022 Director of the Defense Intelligence Agency Army Lt.
 Gen. Scott Berrier tells the House Armed Services Committee the level of intelligence sharing with Ukraine has been "revolutionary in terms of what we can do."
 USCYBERCOM Commander and NSA Director Army Gen. Paul Nakasone adds that he has never seen a better example "in my 35 years in uniform."
 They defer details to a closed session.
-(Intel Sharing Between U.S. and Ukraine 'Revolutionary' Says DIA Director USNI News; https://youtu.be/sr54QBU2lBc) - March 17-23 At some point during this week, according to Microsoft, GRU affiliate IRIDIUM "conducted a destructive attack on the network of a transportation/logistics provider, the type of organization that could be involved in moving Ukrainian supplies to conflict hotspots.
-The firm is headquartered in Western Ukraine, where much of the foreign military and humanitarian assistance is entering the country."
-(Microsoft, "Special Report: Ukraine," April 27, 2022, p.
-14)
+(Intel Sharing Between U.S. and Ukraine 'Revolutionary' Says DIA Director USNI News; https://youtu.be/sr54QBU2lBc)